-31. Each year, in the light of decisions by the Scottish Ministers on the allocation of budgets for the forthcoming financial year, the SG will send to the Care Inspectorate by [date] a formal statement of its budgetary provision, a note of any related matters and details of the budget monitoring information required by the SG.
-Transfers of budgetary provision between the different summary classifications as advised would require the prior approval of the SG Finance Directorate.
-Any proposals for such transfers should therefore be submitted to the sponsor Team.
-Transfers of provision within the summary classifications may be undertaken without reference to the SG, subject to any constraints on specific areas of expenditure e.g. the approved pay remit.

-32. If the trading and other resource income - or the net book value of disposals of non-current assets - realised is less than included in the most up to date agreed budget the Care Inspectorate shall, unless otherwise agreed with the SG, ensure a corresponding reduction in its gross expenditure.
-(The extent to which the Care Inspectorate exceeds agreed budgets shall normally be met by a corresponding reduction in the budgets for the following financial year.)
-If income realised is more than included in the most up to date agreed budgets the Care Inspectorate must obtain the prior approval of the SG before using any excess to fund additional expenditure.
-(Failure to obtain prior approval for the use of excess income - excluding income resulting from gifts, bequests and donations - to fund additional expenditure may result in corresponding reductions in budgets for the following financial year.)
+- Each year, in the light of decisions by the Scottish Ministers on the allocation of 33. budgets for the forthcoming financial year, the SG will send to the Care Inspectorate a formal statement of its budgetary provision, and a note of any related matters and details of the budget monitoring information required by the SG.
+The terms of that letter, referred to as the Budget Allocation and Monitoring letter, should be viewed as complementing the content of this document.
+The monthly monitoring is the primary means of in-year budgetary control across the SG.
+As such bodies must comply with the format and timing of the monitoring together with any requests for further information.
+The statement of budgetary provision will set out the budget within the classifications of Fiscal Resource (previously known as RDEL), Direct Capital (previously known as CDEL) and Ring-fenced (non-cash) (previously known as RfDEL).
+The Care Inspectorate will inform the sponsor unit at the earliest opportunity if a requirement for Annually Managed Expenditure (AME) budget is identified.
+The SG should also be advised in the event that estimated net expenditure is forecast to be lower than budget provision.
+Transfers of budgetary provision between the different classifications require the prior approval of the SG Finance Directorate.
+Any proposals for such transfers should therefore be submitted to the sponsor unit.
+Transfers of provision within the classifications may be undertaken without reference to the SG, subject to any constraints on specific areas of expenditure e.g. the approved pay remit. - If the trading and other resource income realised (including profit or loss on disposal of non-current assets) - scored as negative Fiscal Resource, or the net book value of disposals of non-current assets - scored as negative Direct Capital is less than included in the agreed budget the Care Inspectorate shall, unless otherwise agreed with the SG, ensure a corresponding reduction in its gross expenditure.
+(The extent to which the Care Inspectorate exceeds agreed budgets shall normally be met by a corresponding reduction in the budgets for the following financial year).
+If income realised is more than included in the agreed budgets the Care Inspectorate must consult and obtain the prior approval of the SG before using any excess to fund additional expenditure or to meet existing pressures.
+Failure to obtain prior approval for the use of excess income to fund additional expenditure may result in corresponding reductions in budgets for the following financial year.
+The only exception is where the income is from gifts, beguests and donations but this must be spent within the same financial year as the receipt, otherwise additional budget allocation will be required.
+In any event, income from all sources and all planned expenditure should be reflected in the monthly budget monitoring statement.